 How did she change an entire way of thinking about art?

 This is the fascinating story of Jo van Gogh-Bonger and the woman behind Van Gogh.

-Next week Friday: I will share part 2 of Jo’s story.
+The original marketing genius: I will share part 2 of Jo’s story later.
 How she took an apartment filled with Van Gogh’s artwork and pedaled them with a little boy in tow and sold his artwork the old fashioned way by going door-to-door to art dealers and galleries in Paris and beyond.
 How she was the original marketing genius.
 How she created a market for Van Gogh’s paintings by changing the way people thought of art.
-The story of a woman of substance next week Friday in part 2 of Jo’s Story – The Woman Who Made Van Gogh.
+The story of a woman of substance – Jo’s Story – The Woman Who Made Van Gogh.